apromore/ApromoreCE/README.md

 These are described in the README document of the [Apromore Core repository](https://github.com/apromore/ApromoreCore).

 Configuration options specific to the community edition follow.

+###Share a file with all users
+By default ApromoreCE does not allow you to share a file with all users (the "public" group is not supported by default).
+You can change this by editing the site.properties file present in the 'ApromoreCE/ApromoreCore' directory.
+Change 'security.publish.enable = false' to 'security.publish.enable = true' to enable file sharing with all users.

 ### Applet Code-Signing